jgottwig/jgottwig.github.io/_games/3_skeeter_manual.md

   caption: "Skeeter's Grid Manual"
 permalink: /games/skeeters-grid-manual/
 ---
-Early Access Skeeter's Grid Manual
+Skeeter's Grid Manual (in development)
 ---

-*Disclaimer: Because this game is in Early Access, this manual is subject to change.
-Not only this, but it may be necessary to purge some or all saved data in the event of structural changes.
-This will happen automatically and will hopefully be minimal.*

-*Note: please send comments and bug reports to me at [twitter:jgottwig](https://twitter.com/jgottwig)*
+*because Skeeter's Grid is in active development, details here are subject to change*

 The general concept of Skeeter's Grid is simple: